Jake Bergey

 Jake Bergey (born May 4, 1974) is an American former lacrosse player.
 He played 10 seasons for the Philadelphia Wings of the National Lacrosse League (NLL) and also played three seasons in Major League Lacrosse (MLL).

-The son of NFL player Bill Bergey, Bergey was born in Kentucky and grew up in the Philadelphia area.
+The son of National Football League player Bill Bergey, Bergey was born in Kentucky and grew up in the Philadelphia area.
 He grew up playing several sports and was a standout football and lacrosse player at the Tatnall School in Delaware.
 After high school, he played lacrosse in college for the Salisbury Sea Gulls, being a three-time first-team All-American while helping the team win two national championships.

 Following his graduation from college, Bergey joined the Philadelphia Wings of the NLL in 1998, having been selected in the league's 1997 draft.
 He became a fan favorite and played 10 seasons for the Wings, contributing to their 1998 and 2001 Champion's Cup victories while scoring 256 goals and 301 assists for a total of 557 points, each placing second in franchise history.
 He also played three seasons in Major League Lacrosse (MLL) with the Rochester Rattlers and Baltimore Bayhawks.

 Early life

 Bergey was born on May 4, 1974, in Covington, Kentucky.
 He has two brothers, Josh and Jason, who also competed in sports.
-The son of NFL player Bill Bergey, he moved to the Philadelphia area as a child when his father was traded to the Philadelphia Eagles.
+The son of National Football League player Bill Bergey, he moved to the Philadelphia area as a child when his father was traded to the Philadelphia Eagles.
 He grew up in Chadds Ford, Pennsylvania.
 He attended Upland Country Day School in Kennett Square, Pennsylvania, from third grade to eighth grade, where he began playing lacrosse and also competed in soccer and ice hockey.

 Bergey later attended the Tatnall School in Wilmington, Delaware, where he competed in football and lacrosse; he was coached by his father in football at Tatnall.
 In football, he played as a defensive back, running back and slotback, being a starter both ways in three seasons on the varsity team.
 He was honorable mention All-American and first-team all-state in football as a senior, when he led the team in tackles, interceptions, forced fumbles and fumble recoveries while placing third in the state in scoring.
 In lacrosse, he helped Tatnall to the state championship as a freshman in 1990 and later helped them to over 35 consecutive wins and a state championship in his senior year in 1993.
 He scored 89 goals in his senior year and was named an All-American.
 After Bergey graduated from Tatnall in 1993, he enrolled at Salisbury State University to play lacrosse.